kabwoyke/uchumitech/replit.md

-# UchumiTechSolution Portfolio Website
+# Protrixx Tech Solutions Portfolio Website

 ## Overview

-This is a modern, full-stack portfolio website for UchumiTechSolution, a Kenyan technology company specializing in web development, mobile apps, and custom software solutions.
-The application features a beautiful single-page design with smooth animations, a contact form with email integration, and showcases the company's services and completed projects.
+This is a modern, minimal, and professional full-stack portfolio website for Protrixx Tech Solutions, a technology company specializing in clean digital experiences, innovative tools, and custom software solutions.
+The application features a beautiful single-page design with smooth animations, a contact form with email integration, showcases the company's services, and highlights the Protrixx Tools suite including YouTube Downloader, ProtrixxAI, and ProtrixxLearn.

 ## User Preferences